-The Republic of Seychelles has been a FiTI Candidate country since April 2020.
+The Republic of Seychelles has been a FiTI Compliant country since February 2025.

 Seychelles, an island group in the western Indian Ocean, comprises of 115 islands spread over an Exclusive Economic Zone (EEZ) of 1.37 million km2.
 Despite having a land mass of just 455 km2, Seychelles is a large oceanic state, and a major player in the global tuna industry, with Port Victoria one of the busiest industrial fishing ports in the Western Indian Ocean.
 Seychelles is heavily reliant on its two main pillars of the economy: tourism and fisheries.